 Internet and computer usage

-Access to the Internet facilities is free and conditions apply.
+- Access to the Internet facilities is free and conditions apply.
 You must not use our internet computers for illegal, actionable or criminal purposes including accessing explicit content or content that degrades a specific gender, ethnic or racial group.
-All discs must be scanned for viruses before use.
+All portable drives must be scanned for viruses before use.

 It is prohibited to: